opensyria/OpenSyria/doc/randomx-hardfork.md

-# OpenSyria RandomX - Technical Design Document
+# OpenSY RandomX - Technical Design Document

 **Version:** 1.1
 **Date:** December 11, 2025
 **Status:** Implemented (Active from Block 1)
-**Author:** OpenSyria Core Team
+**Author:** OpenSY Team

 ---

 ## Executive Summary

-This document describes the technical implementation of OpenSyria's RandomX Proof-of-Work algorithm.
-OpenSyria launched with RandomX active from block 1, making it CPU-mineable and ASIC-resistant from day one.
+This document describes the technical implementation of OpenSY's RandomX Proof-of-Work algorithm.
+OpenSY launched with RandomX active from block 1, making it CPU-mineable and ASIC-resistant from day one.
 This democratizes mining access for Syrian users.